 The risk of getting PML is tied to multiple factors, including having antibodies to the John Cunningham (JC) Virus.
 The JC Virus is common and harmless in most people—about 50%-60% of the general public has antibodies to the JC Virus in their blood—but can cause PML in people who have weakened immune systems, such as people taking TYSABRI.

-Today, there are 6 years of available data to help determine your estimated risk of PML while taking TYSABRI.
-Your doctor can help you calculate your risk and make the right treatment decision for you.
+Today, there are 8 years of available data to help understand the estimated risk of PML while taking TYSABRI.
+Your doctor can help you understand your risk and make the right treatment decision for you.

-No one can predict who will get PML, but we can estimate the risk based on 3 known factors:
+No one can predict who will get PML, but we know the risk is based on 3 factors:

 Your risk of getting PML is greatest if you have all 3 risk factors listed above.
 There may be other risk factors for getting PML that we do not know about yet.